marthacj/HP_Sus_Sys_3/README.md

 The system uses Ollama server to support the use of the offline Llama3 8B Model to run the queries.

 ## Prerequisites
 - Windows 10 or later
 - Python 3.10
 - NVIDIA GPU with CUDA support (see https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html#:~:text=2.2.-,Download%20the%20NVIDIA%20CUDA%20Toolkit,downloads%20packages%20required%20for%20installation)
+- Please check here to see whether your GPU is compatible with Ollama:  https://github.com/ollama/ollama/blob/main/docs/gpu.md
 - Node.js (tested with v20.14.0) and npm (tested with 10.8.1)